ibm-cloud-docs/power-iaas/managing-spp.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing shared processor pool
+# Managing the shared processor pool
 {: #manage-SPP}

 A shared processor Pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances.
-Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, you can set the reserved cores in SPP that are guaranteed to be available at the pool level.
 {: shortdesc}

+Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, you can set the reserved cores in SPP that is available at the pool level.

 The following table shows how an SPP is used to reduce the licensing cost when you pay per core:
 |Use of SPP|VM 1|VM 2|Reserved cores in Pool (User defined)|License requirement per core|